 Goodman has built a solid reputation for quality cooling and heating since 1982.
 Their products are engineered and manufactured in the USA.
 Choose from their wide range of central air conditioning units.

 Look at the SEER (Seasonal Energy Efficiency Ratio) rating for a highly efficient central air conditioner.
 The higher this is, the better.
-Federal standards in 2021 mandate a SEER of at least 13 for new air conditioners.
+A heat pump vs. an AC is a good alternative if you’re looking for an energy-efficient cooling system.
+Federal standards in 2023 mandate a SEER of at least 13 for new air conditioners.
 While a 14.5 SEER rating will earn Energy Star certification, some AC units are rated 25 or higher.